YanShynkevich/public/help/domains/chem/cheminformatics.md

 * In order to further explore collections of molecules, one can use advanced tools like _diversity search_ and _similarity search_.

-Though it might seem that cheminformatics covers all the "molecular" needs <!--corr: a very vague formulation-->, it has its limitations.
-In particular, its applicability is limited to small molecules and some types of peptides.
-It shows real power when combined with other _in silico_ approaches, including but not limited to: docking and molecular dynamics, systems biology and pharmacology, bioinformatics, proteomics.<!--corr:
-This paragraph leaves the feeling of being unfinished-->

 ## Data formats in cheminformatics